 Evaluative Mediation.
 Evaluative mediation is concerned primarily with reaching a deal.
 This style of mediation focuses more on expected court outcome and less on the parties’ interests.
 Evaluative mediation may be a good choice if you just need to “get it done.”
 If trial is coming up the attorneys may suggest using an evaluative mediator with the hope of reaching a deal and avoiding trial.
 Often evaluative mediators will have a legal background.

 The Toolbox Approach.
-Some mediators fit squarely into one of the above mediation styles.
+Some mediators have one preferred mediation style.
 Other mediators take a “toolbox” approach and use whatever style seems most appropriate at the moment.
+Mediations in the legal context often begin with a Facilitative style but move more toward an Evaluative style if facilitation is not proving effective.